Okanoa/CRUDDY/README.md

 Also note that there is no protection from html injection what so ever and also writes user input directly to disk, this is not a great way to have things setup but it was the quickest way to do so without prebuilt database.

+React was not used, just JS and some HTMX